Privacy Notice

 If you are booking from the USA:

 The definition of "therapy" used on this website accords with the common language usage of that term in the UK.
-Therapy in the UK denotes a rande of holistic practices that support people to experience greater well-being.
+'Therapy' in the UK indicates a range of modalities - both medical and holistic - that support people to experience greater well-being.